 The skills and expertise of school personnel will be shared in Music as in other curricular areas, through input at staff meetings, as well as in an informal basis.

 Parents are encouraged to support their children’s activities in Music by:

-Encouraging positive attitudes to Music in general and school-
+• Encouraging positive attitudes to Music in general and school-based activities in particular.

 Parents are sometimes invited to attend school or classroom music events, as supportive audience members for children’s performances, and/or to assist in the supervision of children.

-At Christmas classes may hold small class Christmas concerts and parents are invited to attend the performance.
+At Christmas a carol service is held in the local church and parents are invited to attend the performance.